 The Investment Manager's ESG evaluation applies to financial derivative instruments where a single issuer is the underlying asset (i.e. credit default swaps).
-The Sub-Fund's ability to take long or short positions on issuers excluded as a result of Sustainability Factors depends on whether the issuer is excluded due to the ESG Exclusions / Screening and ESG Norms-based Screening applied or if exposure to such issuer is limited because it is deemed to have 'very high' ESG risks as a result of the Investment Manager's ESG Integration.
-If the issuer is excluded due to the ESG Exclusions / Screening and ESG Norms-based Screening applied, then neither long or short positions are permitted.
-If the issuer is not excluded by the aforementioned screens, but it is deemed to have 'very high' ESG risks as a result of the Investment Manager's ESG Integration, then long exposure to such issuers in aggregate is limited to 10% of net assets.
-Such limit applies to securities with direct exposure to the issuer (i.e. corporate or sovereign bonds) and securities with indirect exposure where the corporate or sovereign issuer is include practices sound management structures, employee relations. remuneration of staff and tax compliance.
+The Sub-Fund's ability to take long or short positions on issuers excluded as a result of Sustainability Factors depends on whether the issuer is excluded due to the ESG Exclusions / Screening and ESG Normsbased Screening applied or if exposure to such issuer is limited because it is deemed to have 'very high' ESG risks as a result of the Investment Manager's ESG Integration.
+If the issuer is excluded due to the ESG Exclusions / Screening and ESG Normsbased Screening applied, then neither long or short positions are permitted.
+If the issuer is not excluded by the aforementioned screens, but it is deemed to have 'very high' ESG risks as a result of the Investment Manager's ESG Integration in aggregate is limited to 10% of net assets.
+Such limit applies to securities with direct exposure to the issuer (i.e. corporate or sovereign bonds) and securities with indirect exposure where the corporate or sovereign issuer is the underlying (i.e. credit default swap).
+The 10% limit allows for netting of exposure, meaning that the Sub-Fund may take short positions using credit default swaps on issuers deemed to have 'very high' ESG risks to reduce its aggregate long exposure and remain within this limit on a net basis.
+Any such short positions may be taken as part of the Sub-Fund's approach to active management and without the intention to promote the E/S characteristics.